nats-io/nats-site/content/doc/writing_applications/concepts.md

 }
 </code></div>

-You can try out queues a live server by walking through the [queueing tutorial](/doc/additional_documentation/nats-queueing).
+Try NATS queue subscriptions on your own, using a live server by walking through the [queueing tutorial](/doc/additional_documentation/nats-queueing).